thinrichs/ImplicitREST/README.md

 AutoREST is a .NET 4 WCF based REST engine that supports both JSON and XML.

 AutoREST has a few requirements:

 * AspNetCompatibilityRequirementsMode has to be set to allowed.
-	* This can be done in configuration with this node
+	* This can be done in configuration with this node:

 			<serviceHostingEnvironment aspNetCompatibilityEnabled="true"/>

-	* Automatic format selection and automatic help requires the following configuration:
+* Automatic format selection and automatic help require the following configuration:

 	<webHttpEndpoint>
         <standardEndpoint name="" helpEnabled="true" automaticFormatSelectionEnabled="true"/>